 Guide to your studies

-The following information applies to all CeDEP programmes.
+This guide applies to all our CeDEP programmes.

 Planning your study timetable

 Using our online enrolment form, you will select and enrol onto your modules before the start of each study period.
 The form will automatically allow you to enrol onto the modules you require.

 Developed by subject experts, the module materials are designed to meet all your study requirements.
 We also encourage you to explore your interests through other on and offline sources of information.

 CeDEP is continually reviewing and updating the resources available to you as well as incorporating innovative methods for making the learning experience more fulfilling.
 Study materials are available as follows:

 - The e-Study Guide will be made available to download through the Virtual Learning Environment.
 You will gain access to these materials at the start of the study session.

-- Key readings will be made available electronically at the start of the study session.
+- Text books and key readings will be made available electronically at the start of the study session.